Coronavirus scare: Air India to suspend Delhi-Hong Kong flights from Feb 8

 Existing visas no longer valid for Chinese citizens: India amid Coronavirus scare

-India reported a third case of novel coronavirus with another person from Kerala, who recently returned from China, testing positive for the infection
+India reported a third case of novel coronavirus with another person from Kerala, who recently returned from China, testing positive for the infection.

 As many as 130 samples have been tested of which 128 have been found to be negative so far.
 The death toll in the coronavirus epidemic, the epicentre of which is China, soared to 425.